Erskine’s Early Years

 Into the 20th Century

 Erskine played a significant role in the education of women.
-The Due West Female College (later Due West Woman’s College) was founded independently by ARP ministers and laymen in 1859 and came under the oversight of the ARP Church in 1904.
+The Due West Female College (later Woman’s College of Due West) was founded independently by ARP ministers and laymen in 1859 and came under the oversight of the ARP Church in 1904.
 Erskine College first began admitting transfer students from the Woman’s College in 1894 and became officially coeducational in 1899.

 A planned merger of the college, the seminary, and the Due West Woman’s College paved the way for accreditation by the Southern Association of Colleges in 1925.
 By 1927 the three schools had merged into one institution called Erskine College, with the seminary serving as its graduate theological school.